 New Key to Unlocking the Mysteries of Physics?
 Quantum Turbulence

 The recent discovery of the Higgs boson confirmed theories about the origin of mass and, with it, offered the potential to explain other scientific mysteries.
 But scientists are continually studying other, less-understood forces that may also shed light on matters not yet uncovered.
 Among these is quantum turbulence, writes Katepalli Sreenivasan, an NYU University professor and dean of the NYU Tandon School of Engineering, in the cover story of a special issue of Proceedings of the National Academy of Sciences.
 Sreenivasan’s introductory analysis, written with issue co-editors Carlo Barenghi of Newcastle University and Ladislav Skrbek of Prague’s Charles University, examines the direction and promise of this phenomenon.

 National Academies Selects Oded Nov for Keck Initiative

 The annual National Academies Keck Futures Initiative (NAKFI) brings together some of the nation’s best researchers from academic, industrial, and government laboratories to explore and discover interdisciplinary connections in important areas of cutting-edge research.
 Only about 100 attendees are invited each year, and Associate Professor Oded Nov of the Department of Technology Management and Innovation will be among them in November 2014, when the conference will center on collective behavior.
 Nov’s work focuses on social computing and explores the social dynamics that shape technology-enabled collaborations

-NYU Polytechnic School of Engineering Professors Win Grant to Study Phishing Attacks
+NYU Tandon School of Engineering Professors Win Grant to Study Phishing Attacks

 Research News Archives: